mahynski/template-piml/README.md

 <img src="logo.png" align="right" width=110 />

-A small set of demonstrations are available in the `projects/` directory which illustrate different PINN implementations in PyTorch and Tensorflow.
+A small set of demonstrations are available in the `projects/` directory which illustrate different Physics Informed Machine Learning implementations in PyTorch and Tensorflow.

 To get started: